urbit/urbit.org-reloaded/content/develop.md

 Once you’re ready, you can get started on the network right away and take some first steps, without acquiring an identity, by [creating a comet](@/operations.md#creating-a-comet).

-When developing, however, we recommend [booting a development ship](#creating-a-development-ship) and working locally.
+When developing, however, we recommend [booting a development ship](#creating-a-development-ship) and working locally -- you may need to make changes that could, in the wrong hands, destroy the ship’s environment, and it’s best to do so in a safe, separate place.

 ## Core development {#core}

-Working on the core means improving the Urbit project itself, working with a global community of developers.
+Working on the core means improving the Urbit project itself, working with the existing community of Urbit developers.

 Just arrived and unsure what to work on?
 An ideal way to get started is by experimenting with the system, talking to other developers, and reading (or [contributing to](https://github.com/urbit/docs)) the [documentation](/docs/).